‘Shameless’ Star Cameron Monaghan Celebrates 26th Birthday

 The post was quickly showered with love as over 40,000 fans of the series pressed play on the video.
 Just shy of 600 Instagram users also took to the comments to wish Cameron a happy birthday.

-Monaghan’s return to Shameless in the upcoming Season 10 is highly anticipated by fans after his decision to exit the show following an eight season and more than 100 episode stretch.
+Cameron’s return to Shameless in the upcoming Season 10 is highly anticipated by fans after his decision to exit the show following an eight-season and more-than-100-episode stretch.

-According to Entertainment Weekly, Monaghan didn’t have plans to return to the series when he walked away.
+According to Entertainment Weekly, Cameron didn’t have plans to return to the series when he walked away.
 He believed Ian Gallagher had reached a “logical conclusion” as he got carted off to jail for his stunt as “Gay Jesus.”

 Like fans of the series, Cameron is eager to revive Gallavich.

-While the actor did make a brief appearance in the Season 9 Finale, John Wells revealed doing a huge amount of persuading to bring the young actor back as a full-time cast member for Season 10.
+While the actor did make a brief appearance in the Season 9 finale, John Wells revealed that he did a huge amount of persuading to bring the young actor back as a full-time cast member for Season 10.

-Ultimately, the reason Monaghan decided to return to the series was because he wanted to explore his “almost Shakespearean” relationship with his on-screen boyfriend Mickey Milkovich (played by Noel Fisher).
+Ultimately, the reason Cameron decided to return to the series was because he wanted to explore his “almost Shakespearean” relationship with his on-screen boyfriend Mickey Milkovich (played by Noel Fisher).

 “There’s still a lot of story to tell.
 We’ve never really had these characters just together in a somewhat stable environment for very long, so that’s been fun to explore,” Cameron explained.